AntonKhorev/osm-dwg-helper/README.md

 There's also a `osm_dwg_helper-`*`version`*`.zip` file for any browser that supports running unsigned extensions.
 For example, on Chromium you can drag-and-drop it into the *Settings > Extensions* page (`chrome://extensions/`).
 No browsers other than Firefox and Chromium have been tested yet.

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on installing from the source code.
+See [CONTRIBUTING.md](./CONTRIBUTING.md#build-and-install) for instructions on installing from the source code.

 After a successful installation the extension is going to be available as a sidebar on browsers that support sidebars (*View > Sidebar > DWG Helper* in Firefox) and as a toolbar button opening a popup.

 Automatic updates of the extensions are still not implemented.
 However updating it is likely to be important because the extension relies on the specific markup of certain OSM web pages.
 Changes to those may break the functionality.
 Last known breakage happened on 2021-11-11 before v0.1.0 release.
 You need to update the extension if you're running an older version.
+See [CONTRIBUTING.md](./CONTRIBUTING.md#content-scripts) for details.

 ## Features